-We ALL LOVE reusing!
+We all love reusing!
 But what if you don’t have a laminating machine or you wish to spend LESS on expensive thermal pouches that a laminating machine requires?
 Well, recycled salad or berry container to the rescue!
-Besides, with these PRE-WRITING tracing strips, which are part of 58-PAGES hands-on Easter PACK, your little one will be developing fine motor, hand-eye coordination, and learning left to right progression.
-Most importantly, the Montessori sensory writing tray can be varied often to ignite new interest and with this DIY laminating tracing hack, you will be saving TIME and MONEY!
+Besides, with these pre-writing tracing strips, which are part of the 50+ page Easter pack, your little one will develop fine motor and hand-eye coordination and learn left-to-right progression.
+Most importantly, the Montessori sensory writing tray can be varied often to ignite new interest, and with this DIY laminating tracing hack, you will save time and money!

 He does it with his hands, by experience, first in play and then through work.
 The hands are the instruments of man’s intelligence!Dr. Montessori.

-Thus, BEFORE your child learns to hold a pencil for the first time, s/he needs sufficient fine motor control and hand strength to be able to attempt the PRE-writing LINES AND STROKES.
-So, we need to prepare the hand to hold a pen or a pencil WAY before your child is able to write!
-The best way to do it is through simple and engaging invitations to play and various sensory hands-on Montessori prewriting activities.
+Before your child learns to hold a pencil for the first time, s/he needs sufficient fine motor control and hand strength to attempt the pre-writing lines and strokes.
+So, we must prepare the hand to hold a pen or a pencil way before your child can write!
+The best way to do it is through simple and engaging invitations to play and various sensory, hands-on Montessori prewriting activities.

 - a hot glue gun